Learning 3D Part Modelling for Engineering Students: Where to Start?

 What is 3D Part Modelling?

-3D Part Modelling is the process of creating three-dimensional representations of objects using specialized CAD (Computer-Aided Design) software.
-These models are used to visualize, simulate, and analyze physical parts before they are manufactured.
+3D Part Modelling is the process of creating three-dimensional representations of objects using specialised CAD (Computer-Aided Design) software.
+These models are used to visualise, simulate, and analyse physical parts before they are manufactured.
 This digital prototyping helps save time, reduce errors, and improve overall design efficiency.

 In engineering, 3D models are essential for: